Swiss cannabis entrepreneurs develop craving for low-potency pot

 Several countries have explored changing the rules to reduce penalties for possession of marijuana or permit strains low in THC.
 But the Swiss were among the first to make recreational low-potency pot fully legal and tax it.

-Paul Monot, a founder of Doctor Green's cannabis shop in Geneva, said his store's trade has grown briskly following its December opening, hitting monthly revenue of 50,000 to 100,000 Swiss francs (about $50,230 to $100,560) on sales of four to eight kilos (about 9 lbs to 18 lbs).
+Paul Monot, a founder of Doctor Green's cannabis shop in Geneva, said his store's trade has grown briskly following its December opening, hitting monthly revenue of 50,000 to 100,000 Swiss francs on sales of four to eight kilos.
 He now has plans to begin marketing products in up to 40 stores.

 "Our customers are very mixed.
 It is really not only the stereotype of unemployed joint smokers, wearing backward caps and sneakers," Monot said.
 "They are from all walks of life: 88-year old people are coming, as well as workers, bankers and lawyers."